thinklikeadesigner/login-service/README.md

 Application has very few dependencies, so it's most probably very easy to understand when you scan through the code, but there is at least few steps you should know

-Application is divided into two parts.
-One is pure React front-end which is [in a different repo](https://github.com/thinklikeadesigner/news-explorer-frontend), the other is this server.

 To start this application server in development mode run command below and open your app on `http://localhost:3000`

 ```source-js